-AdaBoost (Adaptive Boosting) is another widely used boosting algorithm in machine learning.
+AdaBoost (Adaptive Boosting) is a boosting algorithm in machine learning.
 Improving week learners and creating an aggregated model to improve model accuracy is a key concept of boosting algorithms.
 A weak learner is defined as the one with poor performance or slightly better than a random guess classifier.
 Adaboost improves those classifiers by increasing their weights and gets their votes to create the final combined model.

 In this post, we'll learn how to use the adabag package's boosting function to classify data in R. The tutorial covers: